 - Gaining a Personal Development qualification demonstrating your employability skills (communication, teamwork, critical thinking).

 - Gaining hands on experience through Industry Projects (PBL).

 - Getting involved in activities such as the SERC Volunteer Programme and SERC Student Companies.

 As well as gaining a recognised qualification you will take part in employability skills workshops and gain skills in teamwork, commitment, IT and problem solving.
 You will also have the opportunity to become a member of The Glass Umbrella Theatre Company.

-This 1 year course has been specifically designed to develop your practical skills to an advanced level through a variety of techniques.
+This 1 year course is aimed at those who already have experience within the make up and hair industry and has a working portfolio.
+It has been specifically designed to develop practical skills to an advanced level through a variety of techniques.